WireGuard has risen in popularity over the last year or so with several

 apt update apt dist-upgrade apt install pve-headers

-Now we can install WireGuard and enable the kernel module.
-We also need to add
+We can now enable the kernel module.
+We also need to add WireGuard to

-This is required as the host isn't aware of the container at boot time and
+required as the host isn't aware of the container at boot time and won't know

 That's it for the host, on to the container.